The lattice of varieties of monoids: Introduction

-It is natural to compare the situation in this area with that of the lattice $\mathbb{SEM}$ of all varieties of semigroups.
-The lattice $\mathbb{SEM}$ is the subject of intensive examination since the beginning of the 1960s; the number of articles published on this topic can be estimated to be about 250.
-Several surveys are concerned with these investigations~\cite{Aizenshtat-Boguta-79,Evans-71,Shevrin-Vernikov-Volkov-09,Vernikov-15}.
-The survey~\cite{Shevrin-Vernikov-Volkov-09} reflects the situation close to the current one.
-The later survey~\cite{Vernikov-15} focused on a certain direction in the study of the lattice $\mathbb{SEM}$.

-The situation with the study of the lattice $\mathbb{MON}$ differs sharply from that described in the previous paragraph.
-The first article on this subject was published more than half a century ago~\cite{Head-68}.
-However, until recently, results in this area were extremely scarce and fragmented.
-In fact, only three articles published before 2018 were devoted, in whole or to a large extent, to the study of the lattice $\mathbb{MON}$~\cite{Head-68,Pollak-81,Wismath-86}.
-One more work closely related to the subject under discussion is the article~\cite{Vachuska-93} devoted to varieties of monoids with an additional unary operation.
-Results of this article imply significant information on the lattice $\mathbb{MON}$; see Subsection~\ref{CR} for more details.
-In addition, several articles devoted mainly to the study of identities of monoids also contain intermediate results related to lattices of varieties; see, for example,~\cite{Jackson-05,Lee-08,Lee-12b,Lee-14}.
-In practically all cases, these intermediate results give an explicit description of the subvariety lattice of a certain variety.
+The situation with the study of the lattice $\mathbb{MON}$ differs sharply from that of $\mathbb{SEM}$.
+The first article concerning the lattice $\mathbb{MON}$ was published by Head~\cite{Head-68} back in the 1960s.
+For the next 50 years or so, results established in this area were scarce and fragmented: since the pioneering work of Head~\cite{Head-68}, only two more articles published before 2018---by Poll\'ak~\cite{Pollak-81} and Wismath~\cite{Wismath-86}---were devoted, in whole or to a large extent, to the study of the lattice $\mathbb{MON}$.
+Significant information on this lattice can also be deduced from the work of Vachuska~\cite{Vachuska-93} on varieties of monoids with an additional unary operation.
+Intermediate results related to $\mathbb{MON}$ can also be found in several articles that were mainly devoted to the study of identities of monoids; see, for example, Jackson~\cite{Jackson-05b} and Lee \cite{Lee-08,Lee-12b,Lee-14}.
+In practically every case, an explicit description of the subvariety lattice of some variety is exhibited.